Photon surfaces extensions for dynamical gravitational collapse: Introduction

 The paper is organized as follows.
 In Section \ref{sec:ss}, we recall the geometric setting for photon surfaces in spherically symmetric spacetimes and derive their evolution equations.
-Section \ref{sec:dust} introduces the marginally bound LTB collapse model and discusses how the photon surface condition adapts to this context.
-We analyze the possible extensions of the photon surface from the Schwarzschild exterior into the collapsing interior, distinguishing between spacelike extensions and those corresponding to null radial geodesics.
-In Section \ref{sec:ps-ns}, we focus on the qualitative behavior of these surfaces, examining their ability to shield the central singularity.
-We show that the nature of the singularity—naked or covered—dictates whether the photon surface terminates at the regular center or reaches the singularity itself.
+Section \ref{sec:dust} provides an overview of the fundamental concepts related to spherical dust collapse and reviews the key features of the singularity emerging at the end of the collapse.
+Section \ref{sec:dust-ps} focuses on determining the photon surface for the model at hand and showing that the nature of the singularity—naked or covered—dictates whether the photon surface terminates at the regular center or reaches the singularity itself.
 Finally, Section \ref{sec:outro} summarizes the main findings and suggests possible directions for further investigation.